 The subgrade is the compacted natural soil below the pavement layers and it is the finished or compacted surface on which the pavement rests.
-They are also known as the formation and serves as the foundation of pavement layers.
+They are also known as the formation and serve as the foundation of pavement layers.

-Depending on the nature of the terrain the sub-grade can be an embankment or a cutting or it will be in line with natural ground level.
+Depending on the nature of the terrain the sub-grade can be an embankment or a cutting or it will be in line with the natural ground level.
 The load-bearing strength of the sub-grade structure is determined by the California bearing ratio test (CBR).